-Many of the unique features of this bow and its accessories are an engineers solution to the art that is archery.
-Does this make it something less than the self bow or the recurve?
-As much as we like to wind up compounders … No, it doesnt! but it does raise a whole new range of problems to be addressed although these are mostly psychological in the mind of the archer.
+Many of the unique features of this bow and its accessories are an engineer’s solution to the black art that is archery.
+Does this make it something less than the self-bow or the recurve?
+As much as we love to wynd up compounders … No, it doesn’t! but it does raise a whole new range of problems to be addressed although these are mostly psychological in the mind of the archer.

-Editor: So a question I’ve been asked … Is compound easy mode?
-For all the banter aimed at compounders, while the features listed above make hitting the target easier, the expectations for each shot are much higher than other forms of archery.
+A question we’ve been asked a few times … Is compound easy mode?
+For all the banter aimed at compounders, while the features listed above make hitting the target/scoring higher easier, the expectations for each shot are much higher than other forms of archery.
 This puts incredible stress on the archer who could throw away an entire competition because they lost focus for just 1 shot.
 At the World Cup final in Edinburgh 2010, one of the compound archers shot a 7.
 While the general public attending politely applauded the shot, the audience of mainly archers gasped.
 They knew that shot had probably cost the match (it did).

 So while the physical demands on the compound archer are less, with the default accuracy higher and bow inconsistencies engineered out … the psychological stresses and zero tolerance for error in competition might well make it the hardest bow to truly master although it seems it’s actually a matter of mastering yourself rather than the bow.